 Rembrandt lighting is named after the famous 17th Century Dutch Painter Rembrandt van Rijn.
 He often painted his subjects illuminated by high windows, which produced a distinctive triangle of light on the cheek of his subjects on the shadow side of their face.

 To create Rembrandt lighting, place your light at an angle of roughly 45 degrees from your subject’s face, and raise it up so it points down towards your subject’s face at an angle of roughly 45 degrees also.
 Since everybody’s face is slightly different, you may have to play with the position of the light a bit until you get that distinctive triangle of light on your subject’s cheek.

 Rembrandt lighting is a flattering style of light that works well on virtually any subject, regardless of whether they’re male or female.
-This lighting style is great for creating either classical styled portraits, or dramatic portraits.
+This lighting style is great for creating either classically styled portraits or dramatic portraits.
 If you want to create more dramatic portraits using Rembrandt lighting, we recommend using a harder light source to produce more dramatic shadows.

-Loop lighting is very similar to Rembrandt lighting, however the shadow from the nose doesn’t quite meet with the shadow from the cheek like it does in Rembrandt lighting (which forms Rembrandt-Styled triangle of light on the cheek).
-Instead the shadow from the nose produces a small loop (hence the name Loop lighting).
+Loop lighting is very similar to Rembrandt lighting, however, the shadow from the nose doesn’t quite meet with the shadow from the cheek as it does in Rembrandt lighting (which forms Rembrandt-Styled triangle of light on the cheek).
+Instead, the shadow from the nose produces a small loop (hence the name Loop lighting).

 To create Loop lighting, position your key-light between 30-45 degrees in relation to your subject’s face, and raise your light to just above your subject’s eye level (ensure that the shadow from the nose, doesn’t meet with the shadow from their cheek otherwise you’ll have Rembrandt lighting).